edwinb/Idris2-boot/docs/tutorial/theorems.rst

     parity : (n:Nat) -> Parity n

 We provided a definition for ``parity``, but without explanation.
-We might hope that it would look something like the following:
+We might have hoped that it would look something like the following:

 .. code-block:: idris